 AI’s abilities make the technology a valuable business tool, particularly in the following areas:

 AI is an indispensable ally in preventing and avoiding network security threats.
 AI systems can recognize cyberattacks and cybersecurity threats by monitoring data input patterns.
 After detecting a threat, it can backtrack through your data to find the source and help prevent future threats.
-AI is an extra set of diligent, constantly seeking eyes that can significantly bolster your infrastructure.
+According to IBM’s 2025 Cost of a Data Breach Report, organizations using AI and automation in security saved an average of $1.9 million per breach compared to those without these technologies.

 “You really can’t have enough cybersecurity experts to look at these problems because of scale and increasing complexity,” Husain noted.
 “Artificial intelligence is playing an increasing role here as well.”

 AI is also changing CRM systems.
 Typically, CRM software requires significant human intervention to remain current and accurate.
-However, today’s best CRM software uses AI to transform into self-updating, auto-correcting systems that do much of the background work of managing customer relationships
+However, today’s best CRM software uses AI to transform into self-updating, auto-correcting systems that do much of the background work of managing customer relationships.
+For example, modern CRM platforms now integrate generative AI capabilities to draft personalized emails, analyze customer sentiment and predict customer churn.

 A great example of using AI in CRM can be found in the financial sector.
 Dr. Hossein Rahnama, founder and CEO of AI concierge company Flybits and visiting professor at the Massachusetts Institute of Technology, worked with TD Bank to integrate AI with regular banking operations.